 So, let's take a look at some of the key factors that will affect your HMI cost.

 Recurring costs, such as licensing and maintenance fees actually have a huge impact on your initial purchase price.

-There are also hybrid models, where you might pay moderate initial purchase price, and then you pay a little bit month by month for as long as you be using the system.
+There are also hybrid models, where you might pay the moderate initial purchase price, and then you pay a little bit month by month for as long as you be using the system.

-You need to understand what your recurring costs are going to be, because that can have a huge impact - it might look attractive in the beginning, but actually you're going to be paying these ongoing fees forever.
+You need to understand what your recurring costs are going to be because that can have a huge impact - it might look attractive in the beginning, but actually you're going to be paying these ongoing fees forever.

 The number of devices that your HMI can support obviously has a huge impact on its price.

-You have everything from a massive enterprise grade alarm master - that can support thousands upon thousands of RTUs - all the way down to small software that just supports a couple of devices.
+You have everything from a massive enterprise-grade alarm master - that can support thousands upon thousands of RTUs - all the way down to small software that just supports a couple of devices.